pass-culture/pass-culture-main/api/documentation/docs/understanding-our-api/managing-bookings/countermarks-management.md

 #### Step 3 : booking reimbursement (`USED` -> `REIMBURSED`)
-Every two weeks, the pass Culture reimbursed the used bookings.
+After a given period, the pass Culture reimbursed the used bookings.
 The booking status is then set to **`REIMBURSED`**.

 ## Countermark validation